top of page

 If you are a complete beginner and not sure if bowls is for you, then come and try it out!

-Bowls will be lent for the coaching session if you don't have any.
+Bowls will be lent for the coaching sessions if you don't have any.
 Wear whatever is comfortable but bring flat-soled shoes to play in.
 If the weather is warm bring a hat and a drink as the greens are a sun-trap.
-To become a member you must be assessed beforehand to ensure you can play without damaging the greens or without hindering other players.
-The coaching lessons will prepare you for this informal assessment.
+We continue to play in light rain.

 Opening times